activescott/agentmarkdown/README.md

 yarn start
 ```

+_NOTE: If you have trouble starting the example on macOS related to `fsevents` errors, it may require running `xcode-select --install`.
+If that doesn't work, then possibly a `sudo rm -rf $(xcode-select -print-path)` followed by `xcode-select --install` will be necessary._

 ## Customize & Extend with Plugins

 To customize how the markdown is generated or add support for new elements, implement the `LayoutPlugin` interface to handle a particular HTML element.
 The `LayoutPlugin` interface is defined as follows: